 The essay is an opinion text in which ideas, critiques, reflections and personal impressions are exposed, making an evaluation of a particular theme.
 The essay problematizes some questions on a particular subject, focused on the author’s opinion and generally, present original conclusions.
+Of course, many students struggle with writing, and some of them searching for paper assistance.
 Any student may have ever questioned some questions like how to write my paper, how to write my essay, how to make a quality paper, etc. In fact, all of those questions can be answered by treating essays or other documents as a reflection of thoughts on a subject or topic.

 Unlike the narrative and descriptive texts, the essay presupposes a deeper interpretation and analysis of a theme.
 Thus, the essay is an argumentative and expository discursive genre that implies the act of rehearsing.

 That is, it presents attempts at the critical reflection and subjective (personal point of view) in a natural flow of ideas, being much requested in the academic world.

 The academic or scientific essay is theoretical and often philosophical.
 Thus, it has a rationale based on investigations and collection of information on a topic.
 Although they are based on theories, they may present a more unpretentious language, which sometimes borders on a more poetic and literary language.

 In general, the essays are texts in prose, didactic content, being less formal and flexible.
 They are classified into two types: literary (or informal) essay and scientific (or formal) essay.
 Thus, the literary (or artistic) essay may not present a scientific basis, that is, it proposes a more personal reflection of the author, displaying a more informal or colloquial language.